-One of the great confusions that returns again and again to poker unresolved is the “woman question,” as in how to add more to the player pool.
+One of the great confusions that returns again and again to poker unresolved is the “woman question,” as in how to add more to the player pool and to retain them.
 Much like the “Jewish question,” “homeless question” or any of the other rather clammy propositions you’d really be better off avoiding at the poker table or the Thanksgiving table, whether frighteningly historical or merely parochial as ours is, a lot of people rather boldly state their innocence and bravery and progressivism on the matter.
 In fact, much nobility has sprung forward in poker on this one of late!

 How rarely do we hear from some opposing or alternative argument – little hint there about the unseriousness of a debate when everyone appears to be on the same side, yet no answer is found.